How Do I Prepare for an Interview?

 5. Contact your references and inform them beforehand that they might be contacted and should be prepared.

-The culture of an organization will significantly affect the way they dress.
+The culture of an organisation will significantly affect the way they dress.
 You don’t want to be overdressed and make the other person feel awkward, or be underdressed and make yourself look unprepared and someone who is not taking the interview seriously.

 If the interviewer thinks that you didn’t even put in enough effort to dress up properly, then why would he/she hire you?